Arkloyd/sevvie.ruhoh.com/posts/antimanifesto.md

 ## Gather, Curate, Share

+It may seem arrogant of me, to talk of the needs of places in the world where the necessity for clean water supercedes the necessity for, perhaps, education, however, I am not trying to supercede anything.
+I am merely attempting to collect, refine, and distribute.
+I can't possibly begin to tell these people anything about living; those who survive the yearly hells of Bangladesh, those who stare doubtful at the endless 'helpers' who provide no help in Africa, those who defend their farms and their cultures, not as acts of terrorism but mostly out of fear, in Southwest Asia -- the only thing I could do for them, is create the opportunity to adapt new information; they have their ways of doing things, and if they see how others have done things, maybe, just maybe...
+They'll figure it out their way, and it'll be better than our way.
+It'll be nearly impossible to do myself but, given no other choice, I would.

+It is more important to me, that everyone have easy access to whatever information they need to accomplish their own goals, and be treated fairly and with respect for the merit of their thoughts and implementations, than it is for me to be happy.

 Information should be for everyone; absolutely everyone.
 What is done with the information is their own prerogative; I suspect, though, that the prerogatives of a large percentage of humans, are survival and hope.
 I hope with them.